 Windham Region: Southeastern Vermont Economic Development Strategies (SeVEDS) has announced the projects submitted for inclusion in the 2015 CEDS (Comprehensive Economic Development Strategies) along with the list of 14 projects ranked at Vital Projects at a Press event held at the New England Center for Circus Arts at the Cotton Mill Hill studio.
 Vital Projects are the top ranked projects in terms of alignment and potential to advance the goals and objectives of the CEDS.

-The Brattleboro Representative Town Meeting Finance Committee will meet on Tuesday, April 23, 2013 at 4:30pm in the Selectboard meeting room at the Municipal Center.
+The Brattleboro Regional Economic Hub Study Group will meet on Thursday, December 3, 2015 at 6:00pm in the Hanna Cosman meeting room at the Municipal Center.

 Brattleboro Town Manager’s Office

 Windham County is poised to lead a modern wood heat revolution in Vermont—and there are several reasons we should be leading the charge.

 Modern wood heat—I’ll explain just what that is in a minute—will deliver economic, ecological and community benefits to our county.
 It will create jobs in forest-based businesses and foster energy independence, both of which Vermonters value.